Bariloche

 Overview

-Bariloche is the main hub of Argentina’s Lake District and one of the best places in Patagonia for a long, flexible stay.
+Bariloche is the main hub of Argentina’s Lake District and one of the most practical bases for exploring northern Patagonia.

 Province: Río Negro

-Main focus: lakes, viewpoints, light hiking, scenic drives
+Main focus: lakes, viewpoints, light hiking, scenic routes

-Arrive in Bariloche by flight or long-distance bus.
+Arrive in Bariloche by flight (BRC) or long-distance bus.

 From the airport: